List of compositions by Thelonious Monk: Two Timer

 A tune that was never recorded by Monk, but was first recorded by Jackie McLean for his album A Fickle Sonance, under the title "Five Will Get You Ten".
 The tune was credited to Sonny Clark, who was struggling with heroin addiction at the time, and was a frequent visitor to Monk's friend, Pannonica de Koenigswarter's house.
 It is believed that since Monk kept most of his sheet music in Pannonica's house, Clark stole the lead sheet and claimed as his own, in hopes of the tune being a hit.
 The original lead sheet was later discovered around the 1990s, and was first recorded by Monk's son for his album Monk on Monk.

 U

 Ugly Beauty

-A 32-bar tune in AABA-form that was only recorded once, on December 21, 1967, for the album Underground.
+A 32-bar tune in AABA-form.
+“The first known recording of Ugly Beauty took place on November 14, 1967, for a taped television broadcast.
+Exactly one month later, Monk's quartet made their only studio recording of this song (Columbia CS9632)" on December 14, 1967, for the album Underground.
 It was Monk's drummer Ben Riley's suggestion to play the tune as a waltz, and "Ugly Beauty" is therefore significant for being Monk's only waltz.
 Mike Ferro later wrote lyrics to the tune, and the song was recorded in 1988 by Carmen McRae as part of her studio album Carmen Sings Monk.
 For copyright reasons, the song was renamed "Still We Dream".